-Ashburn had forests in the pre-settlement era, but they have mostly been destroyed (Fig. 12).
-It is imperative to protect the remaining forests.
+Lincoln Square had forests in the pre-settlement era, but they were mostly lost before 1939 (Fig. 12).
+It is imperative to protect its remaining forests.

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.

 Our Trees.
 Our Communities.